paxinla/paxinla.github.io/content/2020/sql_exercise_julia.md

 <!-- PELICAN_END_SUMMARY -->

-Write a query to print total number of unique hackers who made at least submission each day (starting on the first day of the contest), and find the hacker_id and name of the hacker who made maximum number of submissions each day.
-If more than one such hacker has a maximum number of submissions, print the lowest hacker_id.
+Write a query to print total number of unique hackers who made at least submission each day (starting on the first day of the contest), and find the `hacker_id` and `name` of the hacker who made maximum number of submissions each day.
+If more than one such hacker has a maximum number of submissions, print the lowest `hacker_id`.
 The query should print this information for each day of the contest, sorted by the date.

 ### Input Format